nccgroup/ScoutSuite/README.md

 #### Google Cloud Platform

-Use of Scout Suite does not require GCP users to contact Google to begin testing.The only requirement is that users abide by the Cloud Platform Acceptable Use Policy and the Terms of Service and ensure that tests only affect projects you onw (and not other customers’ applications).
+Use of Scout Suite does not require GCP users to contact Google to begin testing.
+The only requirement is that users abide by the Cloud Platform Acceptable Use Policy and the Terms of Service and ensure that tests only affect projects you onw (and not other customers’ applications).